 Basic Graduation Requirements

 To graduate, MRE students must receive credit for at least 12 courses (36 semester-credit hours), consisting of 7 program-specific and 5 elective and concentration courses.
-Some students may also be required to complete up to 7 business core courses and 1 or 2 prerequisite skills courses – Foundations of Managerial Mathematics (GPRS 400) and/or Foundations of Professional Communications (GPRS 410) – credits from which do not count toward graduation requirements.
+Some students may also be required to complete up to 7 Business Prerequisite courses and 1 or 2 Prerequisite Skills courses – Foundations of Managerial Mathematics (GPRS 400) and/or Foundations of Professional Communications (GPRS 410) – credits from which do not count toward graduation requirements.